sanger-pathogens/snp-sites/README.md

 ```

 ## OSX/Linux - from a release tarball
 This is a difficult method and is only suitable for someone with advanced unix skills.
 No support is provided with this method, since you have advanced unix skills.
-Please consider using HomeBrew/LinuxBrew instead.
+Please consider using Conda instead.
 First install a standard development environment (e.g. gcc, automake, autoconf, libtool).

 ```
 tar xzvf snp-sites-x.y.z.tar.gz